posti logo

 Go to the Finnish Customs website.

 IOSS is related to VAT on foreign purchases.
-An IOSS purchase refers to an online purchase with a value of up to EUR 150 for which you've already paid the VAT in the online store.
+An online purchase with a value of up to EUR 150 can be cleared as an IOSS purchase if you have already paid the VAT in the online store and the sender has included everything required for customs clearance.

 IOSS is an international VAT system for online purchases.
 It makes international e-commerce easier.